 \subsection{Resolution of the Optimization Model}

 With regression functions, the process of embedding them as constraints is relatively straightforward as the functions are simply a weighted sum of the decision variables \citep{bertsimas2016analytics,verwer2017auction}.
-With other predictive models however, the embedding process is more involved.
+With other predictive models, however, the embedding process is more involved.
 With ANNs for example, their embedding is also dependent on the activation functions used.
-In order to incorporate a trained neural network with ReLU activation functions as a constraint, the $max()$ function can be replaced by introducing binary variables $b_j$ for each neuron in the network (e.g. in \citep{venzke2020neural}).
-If the input to a neuron $\hat{y}_j > 0$, then $b_j = 1$ and \eqref{eqn:reluA} and \eqref{eqn:reluB} force the neuron output $y_j$ to the input $\hat{y}_j$.
-On the other hand, if the input to the neuron $\hat{y}_j\leq 0$ then $b_j = 0$, and \eqref{eqn:reluC} and \eqref{eqn:reluD} force the output $y_j$ to $0$.
-The resulting MILP can then be solved with off-the-shelf solvers such as Gurobi or CPLEX.
+The output $\hat{y}$ of a fully connected neural network with $h$ hidden layers can be written as: